15500687069/ENSO-X/README.md

 - **Continuous 24-month skill**: the released GODAS checkpoint reaches `24/24` lead months with `corr > 0.5` on `GODAS 2015-2021`.
 - **Physical memory design**: the memory branch uses warm-water-volume, trade-wind, and basin-mean SST proxies to represent recharge, wind forcing, and persistence.
 - **Extreme-event improvement**: strong warm-event amplitude is no longer systematically underestimated in the main GODAS validation, and an optional extreme-event calibration experiment further improves warm/cold event recall while keeping 24-month skill.
-- **Probabilistic extension**: an initial-condition perturbation ensemble keeps deterministic 24-month skill and improves event Brier scores, although the ensemble spread is still under-dispersive and should be treated as a pilot result.

 ## Model Overview